firavoyage/blogging/projects.md

   - learn anytime anywhere
   - printable courses
   - trick cards and cheetsheets
-  - list based textbook in symbolic language
+  - note list textbook in symbolic language
   - for fun not for rating
 - leverage
   - knowledge is the only thing